 One or more of these natural remedies may work for you.
 In some cases, especially in seniors, intravenous vitamins and minerals may work better than the oral equivalents.
 I recommend that you work with a natural health practitioner to get a personalized treatment plan.

-• The Jaconello Health Centre offers a “Heavy Metals Detoxification” program using oral and intravenous chelation therapies.
-For more information call (416) 463-2911 in Toronto, or visit: http://www.jaconello.com/detoxification-of-heavy-metals.html
+• The Urban Integrative IV and Detox Clinic (formerly Jaconello Wellness Centre for Integrative and Anti-Aging Medicine) offers a “Heavy Metals Detoxification” program using oral and intravenous chelation therapies.
+For more information call (416) 463-2911 in Toronto, or visit: http://www.jaconello.

 • TIMELESS HEALTH CLINIC offers a variety of vitamin drips to aid in detoxification and pain management.
 For information call: (416) 966-4106 in Toronto, visit: www.timelesshealthclinic.com

 • The Markham Natural Health Centre offers heavy metal detoxification programs using chelation, sauna therapy, and nutrition.
 For more information call (905) 477-0200, visit: http://markhamnaturalhealthcentre.com